emmairwin/open-communities-framework/main.md

-# Open Communities Worksheet
+# Open Communities Partnerships Launch Worksheet

 ## Overview

 For open communities to feel successful, they must feel seen, safe, productive and valued.
 For product teams to grow through community engagement, they must design with success of both their product goals, and communities in mind.
 It can be tricky at times, but these steps can help you stay focused on the process, which has no beginning and no end - but rather periods of refocus.
+Similarly organizations must plan for their employees success working in the open - recognizing efforts as aligned with business goals and rewarding success accordingly.

 ---